Frequently asked questions

 Do I have to participate in the Orientation for International Students?

-Yes, participating in the Orientation is highly recommended, as this is a good opportunity to obtain a lot of information which will help you make your stay in Tallinn and studies at Tallinn University successful and pleasant.
+Yes, participating in the Orientation is obligatory.
+This is a good opportunity to obtain information which will help you make your stay in Tallinn and studies at Tallinn University successful and pleasant.
 During the Orientation you will also meet other international students who are starting their studies at Tallinn University.
 For more information, please see www.tlu.ee/orientation.

 Can I write and defend my thesis at Tallinn University during my exchange studies?

 It is possible to use Tallinn University library and databases for writing your thesis.
 It is not possible to defend your thesis during your exchange studies.

 Where can I get the European Health Insurance Card?